franvillamil/franvillamil.github.io/research.md

 ### Working papers

 * Teachers as Fifth-Columnists: The Case of Francoist Spain (with Laia Balcells).
-Under review.
+Review and resubmit.
 * Violence, co-optation, and postwar voting in Guatemala.
 * Measurement validity and historical data in conflict research.
 * Wartime collective targeting and postwar ethnic mobilization.
+* Blend or resist: Wartime violence and local political polarization (with Laia Balcells).

 ### Others